trstringer/tweetify/readme.md

 var tweet = {
     text: 'this is my really long tweet that i want the ENTIRE world to read no matter what if you know what i mean and i think you know exactly what i mean every single time',
+    //
-    // this prefix is optional, but it allows you to specify
+    // prefix is optional, but it allows you to specify
     // how the tweet should be prefixed. i.e. if you want
     // '{Blog Post}: ' in front of your tweet, the below
     // spec will give you that